-1. Gastrointestinal symptoms are measured using a visual analogue scale (VAS) questionnaire every half an hour for 12 hours and then every three hours until the wireless motility capsule (WMC) is deficated
+1. Gastrointestinal symptoms are measured using a visual analogue scale (VAS) questionnaire every half an hour for 12 hours and then every three hours until the wireless motility capsule (WMC) is defecated

-2. Hydrogen production is measured using a hydrogen breath test device (Gastrolyzer®, Bedfont Scientific, UK) every half an hour for 12 hours and then every three hours until the WMC is deficated
+2. Hydrogen production is measured using a hydrogen breath test device (Gastrolyzer®, Bedfont Scientific, UK) every half an hour for 12 hours and then every three hours until the WMC is defecated

 3. Gastrointestinal pH is measured using the wireless motility capsule (SmartPill®, Given Imaging, GA, USA) during the whole test period

 4. Gastrointestinal pressure is measured continuously using the wireless motility capsule (SmartPill®) during the whole test period

 Secondary outcome measures